2024 Fisker Ocean

 How comfortable is the Ocean?
 The seats in both rows are comfortable.
 We also like how the Ocean rides comfortably over bumps in the road.
 Even on rough pavement, it feels solidly built as it goes down the road without any creaks or rattles.
 Noise inside the cabin is nicely mitigated as well.
 All you'll get on the highway is a touch of wind and tire noise, but it remains easy to have a conversation at normal volume.

 On the downside, the Ocean's climate controls leave a lot to be desired.
-You have to aim the air vents with touchscreen controls rather than physically aiming them like on most cars, so it's hard to get the airflow the exact way you want.
+You have to aim the air vents with touchscreen controls rather than physically aiming them as you do on most cars, so it's hard to get the airflow the exact way you want.
 We also found our test car's auto climate setting couldn't hold a set temperature well on a sunny day.
-The other problem is that if you turn the fan up past about halfway it emits a high-pitched whistle along with the air.
+The other problem is that if you turn the fan up past about halfway, it emits a high-pitched whistle along with the air.

 On the downside, the Ocean's climate controls leave a lot to be desired.
-You have to aim the air vents with touchscreen controls rather than physically aiming them like on most cars, so it's hard to get the airflow the exact way you want.
+You have to aim the air vents with touchscreen controls rather than physically aiming them as you do on most cars, so it's hard to get the airflow the exact way you want.
 We also found our test car's auto climate setting couldn't hold a set temperature well on a sunny day.
-The other problem is that if you turn the fan up past about halfway it emits a high-pitched whistle along with the air.
+The other problem is that if you turn the fan up past about halfway, it emits a high-pitched whistle along with the air.

 Interior

 In general, the controls are easy to use.
 Simpler can often mean better, as Fisker shows by including a physical volume control rather than a button on a touchscreen.
-It's hard to get a sense of how all of the controls work together, though, because once again, as of our testing the Ocean didn't have all of its features activated.
-So those cruise control buttons on the steering wheel were there only for decoration, and without all of the safety features available it's hard to know how useful the safety display that takes up the top third of the infotainment screen actually works in day-to-day use.
-But the screen is easy to reach on both sides and well placed.
+It's hard to get a sense of how all of the controls work together, though, because many of the buttons don't actually do anything.
+The Ocean shipped without promised features — with the idea that they'd eventually be activated via updates — but now that the company is shuttered, those controls are glorified noisemakers.

 In general, the controls are easy to use.
 Simpler can often mean better, as Fisker shows by including a physical volume control rather than a button on a touchscreen.
-It's hard to get a sense of how all of the controls work together, though, because once again, as of our testing the Ocean didn't have all of its features activated.
-So those cruise control buttons on the steering wheel were there only for decoration, and without all of the safety features available it's hard to know how useful the safety display that takes up the top third of the infotainment screen actually works in day-to-day use.
-But the screen is easy to reach on both sides and well placed.
+It's hard to get a sense of how all of the controls work together, though, because many of the buttons don't actually do anything.
+The Ocean shipped without promised features — with the idea that they'd eventually be activated via updates — but now that the company is shuttered, those controls are glorified noisemakers.

 Technology